-“Obama says his new rule without law gives him the right to murder at will.
-We are in a heap of trouble.
-We need the ACLU right now.
-And it is critical that everyday people wake up and smell the coffee before we lose the rest of our civil rights.
-Human rights are civil rights.”
+“Obama said his rule without law gave him the right to murder at will.
+Trump agrees.
+It is critical to wake up everyday people before we lose the rest of our civil rights.”

 “A revolution is a struggle to the death between the future and the past,” Fidel once memorably said.
 Though the man has died, the ideas for which he struggled and to which he dedicated his life will undoubtedly live on, not just in Cuba but anywhere imperialism and the exploitation of the weak by the strong is a fact of life.”

-We cannot continue spending trillions killing millions for billionaires in pursuit of corporate empire.
-Economists agree this military madness will bankrupt the country and destroy the nation between 2020 and 2030.
-We are teetering on the brink.
+We can’t continue spending trillions killing millions for billionaires in pursuit of corporate empire.

 Jamar Clark, 11/15/15 Minneapolis, MN:

 Two Minneapolis police officers shot Clark, claiming he “interfered” with emergency responders helping an assault victim.
 Activists and witnesses maintain that Clark was unarmed and handcuffed when he was shot.

 No officers have been charged with a crime for killing Jamar.

 “Bernie Sanders said very clearly in the debates with Clinton (and in public statements) that he intends to continue Obama’s 25 wars of choice against smaller and less powerful nations who did not attack us.”

 “At home, militarized police departments allow officers to kill unarmed citizens at will with zero accountability.
 And our leaders export aggression overseas with illegal drones known to kill an average of 50 innocents per strike.”

 American foreign policy under Bill Clinton, George W. Bush, and Barack Obama, when considered by the non-partisan observer, has a sense of continuity – and escalating and expanding aggressiveness.